Ackerman Hills is CLOSED for the 2015 season. The Kampen Course is OPEN in 2015.

 When is the course closing?

-The Ackerman Hills course will close on Monday, October 13, 2014.
+The Ackerman Hills course closed on Monday, October 13, 2014.

 Why is the course being renovated?